KGC00192358/COMP4320-Biaz-Project-Five/README.md

 To compile and run the TCP calculation client and server, follow these instructions.

-1. After unzipping the project folder, cd into it and delete the build directory **if one exists**
+1. Unzip the folder and cd into it
 2. Run the *setup.sh* script (`./setup.sh`)
 3. cd into the newly created build directory (`cd build`)
-3. Run the server by typing `./ServerTCP [port]`
+3. Run the Java server by typing `Java ServerTCP [port]`
 4. Run the client by typing `./ClientTCP [server address] [port]`

 And then just use the calculation as outlined in the project description.